f1tenth/f1tenth_doc/getting_started/build_car/lower_level_chassis.rst

 1. Lower Level Chassis
 ========================

 We begin with setting up the Lower Level chassis.
 We will be removing the internal parts of the Traxxas and repopulate it with our own parts.
+The complete process for the first hardware part can be watched in this video tutorial too.

+.. raw:: html

+	<iframe width="560" height="315" src="https://www.youtube.com/embed/IoWHUGFfrRE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. Removing Traxxas Stock Components
 --------------------------------------